igorj/minitest-screenshot-reporter/README.md

 [coveralls]: https://coveralls.io/r/igorj/minitest-screenshot-reporter

-Minitest reporter that automatically creates a screenshot on error or failure.
+Minitest reporter that automatically creates a screenshot on error or failure during capybara webtests.
+It works both in visible browser tests, as well as with headless tests.

 ## Installation